Interstate 476 south at the Lehigh Tunnel on the Pennsylvania Turnpike Northeastern Extension. 12/19/16

 Traveling 130 miles overall from Chester to Clarks Summit north of Scranton, Interstate 476 is the longest branch route in the Interstate Highway System.
 The Mid-County Expressway provides a commuter route through the Delaware County suburbs to I-76 (Schuylkill Expressway) at West Conshohocken.
 The freeway also links I-95 at Chester with the Northeastern Extension of the Pennsylvania Turnpike at Plymouth Meeting.
 The toll road runs north through Montgomery County to Allentown, I-80 west of the Pocono Mountains, Wilkes-Barre and Scranton.

-Growing commuter use northward to western Bucks County resulted in a major expansion project along I-476 between Interstate 276 and the Landsale Interchange with Pennsylvania 63.
+Growing commuter use northward to western Bucks County resulted in a major expansion project along I-476 between Interstate 276 and the Landsale Interchange with PA 63.
 The Northeast Extension Total Reconstruction and Widening Project continues northward to Milepost 38 (Clump Road), with a $224.9 million contract awarded in November 2017.
 Work through late Fall 2020 reconstructs the Turnpike from a four-lane roadway with 10 foot outside shoulders and a four foot barrier median to six overall lanes, with 12 foot in and outside shoulders.
 Completion of the project is anticipated for early Summer 2021.1

 Additional work will further widen Interstate 476 to six overall lanes north from Clump Road to Milepost 44, north of Steinsburg Road.
 Split into two sections, reconstruction between Clump Road and John Fries Highway is forecast to start in 2020 or later.
 North from there to Steinsburg Road, including improvements at the Quakertown Interchange, may commence in 2024 or later.2